Pheneas123/quantitativelib/README.md

 Stochastic Calculus Simulations
 Supports simulation of SDEs using Euler–Maruyama and Milstein schemes.
 Includes built-in models such as GBM, CIR, OU, Heston, and Merton jump diffusion, with a unified interface for simulation, plotting, and statistical output.

-probably won't add more to it. maybe rewrite in c++
+probably won't add more to it